laurens88/FORAS_scripts/README.md

 ## Output File
 - **Processed Dataset:** A CSV file containing the preprocessed dataset with standardized column names and cleaned data.

-## Note
-This preprocessing script is part of the FORAS Project, aimed at streamlining the preparation of datasets for systematic reviews and analysis.
-It simplifies the initial data cleaning steps, ensuring consistency and ease of use in subsequent analyses.

 # Serve script